 The company was originally known as Stewart & Chickering and in its first year built 15 pianos.
 But in 1826 Stewart left the company and returned to Britain.

 Chickering’s pianos were of excellent quality and design, but the company suffered from a lack of funding and poor marketing.
 Enter merchant, marketeer, sailor, and adventurer Captain John Mackay.
-Not only did he sell and promote Chickering’s instruments across North and South America and Europe, but he brought back exotic hardwoods that Chickering could use in the construction of his pianos.
+Not only did he sell and promote Chickering’s instruments across North and South America and Europe, but he also brought back exotic hardwoods that Chickering could use in the construction of his pianos.

 Alas, Mackay perished at sea in a tropical storm off South America in 1841 leaving Chickering again the sole owner of the business, however, the company was now in a financially secure position.